Floorp-Projects/Floorp/tools/moztreedocs/docs/run-try-job.rst

 Running a try job for Documentation
 -----------------------------------

-Documentation has two try jobs associated :
+Documentation has two try jobs associated:

   - ``doc-generate`` - This generates the documentation with the committed changes on the try server and gives the same output as if it has landed on regular integration branch.